Astros vs. Red Sox Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 133 hits with 29 doubles, 25 home runs and 60 walks.
-He has driven in 95 runs with 24 stolen bases.
+- Tucker has collected 137 hits with 30 doubles, 26 home runs and 63 walks.
+He has driven in 97 runs with 25 stolen bases.

 Tucker Recent Games